From The Mind Of The Editor ...

 Flashback almost 21 years ago.
-I started dating my wife at the age of 19 and within 1 1/2 years we would be married and have a daughter.
+I started dating my wife at the age of 19 and within 1 1/2 years we would be married and have our first child.
 And 19 months later we would add our son.
 It hasn't always been easy (no marriage is) but it's safe to say being a husband and father is the most rewarding thing I've ever done.

-And now that I have an almost 20 year old daughter finishing her sophomore year in college (and planning on moving out) and a just turned 18 year old son who is graduating High School in June I'm realizing that a specific era of my life is over.
+And now that I have an almost 20 year old child finishing their sophomore year in college (and planning on moving out) and a just turned 18 year old son who is graduating High School in June I'm realizing that a specific era of my life is over.